Go to main content

 eIDAS pursues three main objectives: creating a single digital market in Europe through the mutual recognition of electronic identities, ensuring the legal security of cross-border electronic transactions, and establishing a framework of trust for digital services through qualified trust service providers (QTSP — Qualified Trust Service Provider).

-eIDAS sets out a pyramid of three electronic signature levels, each with its own technical requirements and probative value.
+eIDAS establishes a pyramid of three levels of electronic signature, each with its own technical requirements and probative value.

 Level 1SESArticle 3(10) eIDAS